mysociety/popit.poplus.org/docs/api-tutorial.md

   }
 {% endhighlight %}

-Note that we have to include the name in each request, but we only need to include the information we want to change.
-If you don't include a field in the update then it will remain unchanged:
+Note that we have to include the entire document when updating.
+If we don't then the fields we omit will be removed:

 {% highlight bash %}
   curl --request PUT \